Gerdkuh: The Mongol siege of Gerdkuh

 In March 1253, Hülegü's commander Kitbuqa, who was commanding the advance guard, crossed Oxus (Amu Darya) with 12,000 men (one tümen plus two mingghans under Köke Ilgei).
 In April 1253, he captured several Nizari fortresses in Quhistan and killed their inhabitants, and in May he attacked Qumis and laid siege to Gerdkuh with 5,000 men and build walls and siege works around it.
 Kitbuqa left an army under amir Büri to besiege Gerdkuh.

 In December 1253, Girdkuh's garrison sallied at night and killed 100 (or several hundred) Mongols, including Büri.
 In the summer of 1254, an outbreak of cholera in Gerdkuh weakened the garrison's resistance.
 However, unlike Lambsar, Gerdkuh survived the epidemic and was saved by the arrival of reinforcements from Ala al-Din Muhammad in Alamut.

-As Hülegü's main army was advancing in Iran, Khurshah ordered Gerdkuh and fortresses of Quhistan to surrender.
+As Hülegü's main army was advancing in Iran, Rukn al-Din Khurshah ordered Gerdkuh and fortresses of Quhistan to surrender.
 The Nizari chief in Gerdkuh, Qadi Tajuddin Mardanshah, surrendered, but the garrison continued to resist.
 In 1256, Maymun-Diz and Alamut surrendered and were destroyed by the Mongols, resulting in the official disestablishment of the Nizari Ismaili state.
 Khurshah was in the custody of the Mongols.
 As his position became intolerable, he asked Hülegü to be allowed to go meet Möngke in Mongolia to persuade the remaining Ismaili fortresses to surrender.
 Möngke rebuked him due to his failure to hand over Lambsar and Gerdkuh, and ordered a general massacre of all Nizari Ismailis, including Khurshah.

 The Mongols had built permanent buildings, houses, and defensive walls near Gerdkuh, the ruins of which still remain today in Hajjiabad-e Razveh and other nearby villages.
 Two types of stones used for Nizari and Mongol mangonels were visible on the northeastern slope as of 1985.
 There are also remains of the Mongol siege works in the plain between Hajjiabad-e Razveh and Gerdkuh.

-On 15 December 1270, during the reign of Abaqa, the garrison of Gerdkuh surrendered from want of clothing.
+The mongols could not defeat gerdkuh for 16 years.
+On December 1270, during the reign of Abaqa, the garrison of Gerdkuh surrendered from want of clothing.
 It was thirteen years after the fall of Alamut, and seventeen years after its first siege by Kitbuqa.
 The Mongols killed the surviving garrison but did not destroy the fortress.